What You Need to Know About Parvovirus, Especially if You Have Kids Going Back to School

 What is parvovirus B19?

-Parvovirus B19 is a respiratory virus that infects humans, sometimes referred to as fifth disease, per the CDC.
+Parvovirus B19 is a respiratory virus that infects humans, per the CDC.
 Because the virus spreads through respiratory droplets, this means that when an infected person coughs or sneezes, the virus can be transmitted in the air.
 Close-contact environments like schools, day care centers, and households are common places where the virus can spread.
 In other words, it's tough to avoid for families with school-aged kids.

 Those with the virus may have the hallmark "slapped cheek" rash.
 That is, red cheeks on light skin or dark red or purple cheeks on dark skin.
+When this symptom is present, people have a form of Parvovirus B19 known as Fifth Disease (or Erythema Infectiosum), per the CDC.
 But other symptoms can look a lot like a typical cold: Fever, coughing, headache, sore throat, and joint pain, per the CDC.
 It's also possible for people with the virus to have no symptoms at all—which makes it difficult to detect.

 Who’s most at risk